Police Drones In Law Enforcement and Investigations

 Drones Used By Law Enforcement

-Police drones are already being used for reconnaissance missions to spy on criminals and collect the valuable information needed to make a bust.
-One of the most famous examples of this was the Jimmy Lee Dykes case where the FBI used a drone to peer into Dykes’ bunker through an open pipe.
+Police drones are already being used for reconnaissance missions to spy on criminals and collect valuable information to make a bust.
+One of the most famous examples of this was the Jimmy Lee Dykes case, where the FBI used a drone to peer into Dykes’ bunker through an open pipe.

-In this way, they were able to see the exact moment that negotiations started to break down.
+In this way, they could see the exact moment negotiations started to break down.
 Further, it allowed them to more precisely and accurately kill Dyke without hurting the five-year-old boy he was holding hostage.

-Currently, most drones stay airborne with quadrocopters, and helicopter-style spinning blades.
-However, engineers are busy designing drones that will stay airborne and maneuver in a completely different way.
+Currently, most drones stay airborne with quadrocopters and helicopter-style spinning blades.
+However, engineers are busy designing drones that will be airborne and maneuver entirely differently.
 Many are looking to model drones after animals like hummingbirds and insects.
-These types of designs are called “biomimetic designs” because they mimic nature.
-There’s no reason to reinvent the wheel when Mother Nature has already perfected it.
+These designs are called “biomimetic designs” because they mimic nature.
+There’s no reason to reinvent the wheel when Mother Nature has perfected it.

-A drone that mimics an insect could potentially be very tiny and could maneuver unnoticed through any tiny open space, the same way insects get into your house or office.
+A drone that mimics an insect could be very tiny and maneuver unnoticed through any tiny open space, the same way insects get into your house or office.

-In the future, some police departments hope to use police drones as an advanced tool to solve crimes and find criminals.
-For example, some advocate that drones would be very useful in finding discarded weapons.
-Likewise, some believe that criminals could be found by taking thousands of photographs and analyzing these with some sort of face recognition software.
-License plates and other identifying markers could be searched in essentially the same way.
+Some police departments hope to use police drones as advanced tools to solve crimes and find criminals in the future.
+For example, some advocate that drones would be helpful.
+Likewise, some believe criminals can be identified by photographing and analyzing them with software.
+License plates and other identifying markers could be searched in the same way.

-Some police departments also value drones for their ability to capture a crime scene at very high resolution and at multiple angles before anyone, including the investigators, contaminates the scene.
-Border crossing patrols are also enthusiastic about the potential for drone surveillance, especially if equipped with movement sensors.
+Some police departments also value drones because they can capture a crime scene at high resolution and from multiple angles before anyone, including the investigators, contaminates the scene.
+Border crossing patrols are also enthusiastic about the potential for drone surveillance, especially if they are equipped with movement sensors.

-If an elderly woman with Alzheimer’s accidentally wanders away from her care facility, she could endanger herself, and even other people, if she enters a busy street for example.
+If an older woman with Alzheimer’s accidentally wanders away from her care facility, she could endanger herself, and even other people, if she enters a busy street, for example.
 With drone technology, law enforcement could locate the woman much more quickly, minimizing the potential for tragedy.

-If you have any questions about Police Drones, please leave a comment below.
-Learn how to register a drone with the Federal Aviation Administration (FAA).
+If you have any questions about Police Drones, please comment below.
+You can register a drone with the Federal Aviation Administration (FAA).

 1. Why am I being surrounded by police drones?
 They are above my house at least 7-12 of them I see green white and red lights flashing on them.
 I was set up by the last 2 exes and I feel my house is a staged house and I didn’t do shit to deserve this stress.
 It’s making me a sick mess I want this to stop being an issue for me I’m scared of being set up or framed yet again.
 Is this even legal bc they are using witchcraft and Magick to harm me.